Linux

 ];

-# Add ipv4 and ipv6 forwarding to act as a router
+# Enable IPv4 and IPv6 forwarding to configure the server as a router

 boot.kernel.sysctl = {